GeodAIsics/TractLearn-WholeBrain/README.md

 TractLearn can detect global variation of voxels quantitative values, which means that all the voxels interaction in a brain bundle are considered rather than analyzing each voxel independently.
 The second advantage over usual voxelwise analysis is to take into account healthy volunteers variability as reference rather than using classical Euclidean mean.
 More details can be found here: https://www.medrxiv.org/content/10.1101/2020.05.27.20113027v1

 While the code is mainly based on Python librairies, first steps can also be computed using Shell.
 We are then providing both Python and Shell scripts coming from MRtrix3 (https://www.mrtrix.org/).
-Here we propose to apply TractLearn based on a first step of brain bundles segmentation with TractSeg, a Deep Learning open source tool.
+Here we propose to apply TractLearn based on a first step of brain bundles segmentation using TractSeg, a Deep Learning-based open source tool.
 For more information about TractSeg please refer to: https://github.com/MIC-DKFZ/TractSeg.
-We will then provide scripts starting from typical outputs of TractSeg, ie. tck files from 72 brain bundles (though the pipeline also worked in case of incomplete execution of TractSeg, eg. with only 60 brain bundles).
+We will then provide scripts starting from typical outputs of TractSeg, ie. tck files from 72 brain bundles, as stored in tractseg_output/TOM_tracking (though the pipeline also worked in case of incomplete execution of TractSeg, eg. with only 60 brain bundles).

 It is worthwhile to keep in mind that TractLearn can also be relevant on a unique anatomical region (either in the brain or not), for example after manual extraction using ROIs.
 The pipeline for Single Structure management will be soon published.